 What do the Inspectors Say?

-It is extremely impressive that the school, with its student numbers, is able to deliver an Outstanding level of education at secondary level, and a 'Good' level at primary (with Outstanding attainment in English and Maths).
-Perhaps it should be no surprise, governance at the schools is said to be Outstanding.
+It is extremely impressive that the school, with its student numbers, is able to deliver a largely Outstanding level of education at secondary level, and a 'Good' level at primary (with Outstanding attainment in English and Maths).
 Note: The CEO at the Oud Metha branch has been in the post for some 18-years...

 The Garhoud junior school received a largely consistent review from the KHDA with a nod to its attainment in English and maths.
 However, it also suggested improvements could be made helping younger students develop independent critical reasoning skills that would enable them to "investigate independently".